kaist-avelab/K-Radar_V1/readme.md

 * Torch 1.9.1
 * CUDA 11.2

+# Updates
+[2022-09-30] The 'K-Radar' dataset is made available via a network-attached storage (NAS) download link.
+(The Google-drive download link is being prepared.)

 ## Preparing the Dataset
 1. To download the dataset, log in to <a href="https://kaistavelab.direct.quickconnect.to:54568/"> our server </a> with the following credentials:
       ID       : kradards